Blind cricket: India

 Samarthanam Trust for the Disabled & Cricket Association for the Blind in India (CABI organizes state, zonal, national and international level cricket tournaments for the blind.
 The state level cricket tournaments are organized to select the best state team to participate in their respective zones (north, east, west and south).
 Zonal matches are held by Samarthanam and CABI by identifying local partners, including private and government bodies which affiliate with the organizers, lending their support to the tournament.
 The winners of the zonal matches play league matches to qualify for the finals.

 Pakistan

 The first regular match for the blind was played in Karachi in 1978 between Lahore and IDA RIEU School, Karachi.
 During this period several matches were played at school level.

 The PBCC has organized eight (8) major National Tournaments besides Two Double-Wicket Tournaments since it is established in 1997.

 South Africa

-South Africa had its 40 over national blind cricket championship in 2014 held in Cape town.
-Northers Blind Cricket club won the tournament in fine style by taking 50 wickets in 5 games, not allowing any of its competition to bat throughout the innings.
-Pretoria Transnet Blind Cricket Club is South Africa's biggest blind cricket club.
-They played a friendly T20 blind cricket match against The South African Indoor team and local abled body teams.
+Blind Cricket South Africa (BCSA) is the governing body for blind cricket in South Africa.
+It was founded in 2008 with the aim of promoting and developing the sport of cricket for the blind and visually impaired in the country.

+The organization oversees regional activities throughout the country, including in Gauteng, KwaZulu-Natal, the Western Cape, and the Free State.
+These regional activities include leagues, tournaments, and training programs for blind and visually impaired cricketers.

+Blind cricket in South Africa has grown significantly since the formation of BCSA, with increasing numbers of players and teams participating in regional and national competitions.
+The organization has also established partnerships with other cricketing bodies, including Cricket South Africa, to further promote the sport.

+In addition to its regional activities, BCSA has also participated in international blind cricket tournaments, including the T20 World Cup Cricket for the Blind.
+The South African national blind cricket team has achieved success in these competitions, reaching the semifinals of the 3rd edition of the T20 World Cup Cricket for the Blind held in India in 2022.